Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Further analysis

-This work was supported by NSFC Excellence Research Group Program for ‘Multiscale Problems in Nonlinear Mechanics’ (No. 12588201), by the National Natural Science Foundation of China (NSFC Grant Nos.
-12302283, 12588301 and 12172161), by the Shenzhen Science and Technology Program (Grant Nos.
+\Acknowledgements{\textbf{Conflict of interest} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.\\ \\ \textbf{Author contributions} \textbf{Yuchi Jiang}: Conceptualization, Methodology, Investigation, Coding, Validation, Writing - draft preparation, Writing - reviewing and editing. \textbf{Yunpeng Wang}: Conceptualization, Investigation, Writing - reviewing and editing. \textbf{Huiyu Yang}: Conceptualization, Investigation, Writing - reviewing and editing. \textbf{Jianchun Wang}: Conceptualization, Methodology, Investigation, Supervision, Writing - reviewing and editing, Project administration, Funding acquisition.\\ \\ \textbf{Acknowlegdements} This work was supported by the National Natural Science Foundation of China (NSFC) (Grant Nos.
+12588301, and 12302283); the NSFC Excellence Research Group Program for ‘Multiscale Problems in Nonlinear Mechanics’ (No. 12588201), by the Shenzhen Science and Technology Program (Grant Nos.
 SYSPG20241211173725008, and KQTD20180411143441009), and by Department of Science and Technology of Guangdong Province (Grant Nos.
 2019B21203001, 2020B1212030001, and 2023B1212060001).
-Additional support was provided by the Innovation Capability Support Program of Shaanxi (Program No. 2023-CXTD-30) and the Center for Computational Science and Engineering of Southern University of Science and Technology.
+Additional support was provided by the Innovation Capability Support Program of Shaanxi (Program No. 2023-CXTD-30) and the Center for Computational Science and Engineering of Southern University of Science and Technology.}